ASCIIJK/MILES/README.md

 5. **FOOD-101**: AWS: [link](https://s3.amazonaws.com/fast-ai-imageclas/food-101.tgz)
 6. **CARS-196**: AWS: [link](https://s3.amazonaws.com/fast-ai-imageclas/stanford-cars.tgz)
 All links are from open sources.
 You can download these datasets and put them in the 'data' filefolder.
 The formats follow ImageFolder.
-## Pre-traind backbone
+## Pre-trained backbone
-We adopt the ViT-B/16-IN21K as the pre-trained model.
-You can use the timm library to obtain the pre-trained weight.
+We adopt the **ViT-B/16-IN21K** as the pre-trained model.
+You can use the **timm** library to obtain the pre-trained weight.
 The weight file please put in './pre_trained_backbone/' folder, i.e., './pre_trained_backbone/B_16-i21k-300ep-lr_0.001-aug_medium1-wd_0.1-do_0.0-sd_0.0.npz'.
+## How to reproduce
+If the data and pre-trained backbone have been ready, you can just use the command '*sh Reproduce.sh*' to get all results.